Ascensao/Ascensao-intraday-momentum-strategy/README.md

 - Long vs. short trade summary

+## 📊 Strategy Results & Replication Accuracy

+Below are two visuals that summarize the performance and accuracy of this replication compared to the original paper:

+### 📈 Strategy vs. Buy & Hold

+This chart compares the cumulative returns of the replicated intraday momentum strategy against a simple buy & hold on SPY:

+## 📅 Monthly Return Comparison

+The table below shows the monthly returns from the original paper (PDF) versus this repository's backtest (TEST), from 2016 to 2024:

+As seen above, the replication closely tracks the paper’s reported results, especially on a yearly basis, validating the accuracy of the strategy implementation.

 ## 📎 Additionally

 - `concretum_bands_pine_code.txt`   -->   Pine Script code for TradingView to visualize the upper and lower bands (UB, LB) and VWAP used by the strategy.
 Useful for visually validating trade signals and price behavior.